webreinvent/vaah-docs/docs/vaahcms-2/backend/themes.md

 ##### Vaahcms Theme

 VaahCms provide a `framework` for `Theme`.
-This framework have largely been designed over the last several years and will all be good choices for building sites.
+This framework has largely been designed over the last several years and will all be good choices for building sites.

 We will be using `Vue` & `Pinina` because this is where the real power of VaahCMS exist.